Translations

 Introduction

-Greetings, to each local, state, national, and international reader!
+Greetings to each local, state, national, and international reader!
 Thanks for stopping by.
-This article is primarily for my national readers.
-By the way, in northeast Tennessee, we have endured rain, daily, since Monday (12/5/2022).
-Today started as mostly sunny, but the “wonderful” clouds – to which we are so well accustomed – rolled in.
+This article is primarily for national readers.
+By the way, in northeast Tennessee, we have endured rain daily since Monday (12/5/2022).
+Today started as mostly sunny, but the “wonderful” clouds, to which we are so well accustomed, rolled in.
 At least the annual rainfall is back to above normal.
 Noah and his family endured rain for 40 days and nights (Genesis 7:12).
 We have only endured rain for five days.

-Today is the first Saturday without college football, of any interest.
-(I'm not interested in the Army - Navy game.)
-Mrs. Appalachian Irishman is back to enjoying her morning to early afternoon cooking, home improvement, and reality TV shows – much to my aggravation.
+Today is the first Saturday without college football of any interest.
+I'm not interested in the Army - Navy game.
+Mrs. Appalachian Irishman is back to enjoying her morning to early afternoon cooking, home improvement, and reality television shows, much to my aggravation.

 The List